 A well-optimized landing page is the single best way to get the greatest possible return from any inbound marketing campaign.

 Because landing pages are carefully tailored to a specific target audience and are unique to each offer, they deliver value in a way your website simply can’t.
-Static websites simply aren’t equipped to deliver different messages to different audience segments.
+Static websites aren’t equipped to deliver different messages to different audience segments.
 That’s why a landing page is important for your marketing: it emphasizes action where other webpages don’t.

 Nothing is more persuasive than a personalized experience, which is why we often recommend marketers create a landing page for every launch, product, event, signup, or piece of content that they create.

 Whether you’re driving traffic from a pay-per-click (PPC) ad, email, social media, or organic content, if you’re trying to move people to the next stage in your sales funnel—a landing page is likely the best tool to do the job.
-A good rule of thumb when to use landing pages: if you can measure the action your customers are taking, you’ll likely want a landing page to compel that action.

 Think about the goal of your marketing campaign.
 Boil it down to a single objective or call to action.
 That exact moment—the moment of action—is where your landing page should come in.
-The strong capacity to convert for a single action is why a landing page is important for your overall marketing strategy.

 Examples of when to use landing pages: